fhendric/Gibbosus/DMRT/README.md

 ### 1.3 Alignment of *dmrt* transcripts

-IsoSeq and StringTie transcripts were concantenated and stored in `./DMRT/transcripts/transcripts_all/dmrt_all_coding.aa` and aligned with COBALT.
+IsoSeq and StringTie transcripts were merged and stored in `./DMRT/transcripts/transcripts_all/dmrt_all_coding.aa` and aligned with COBALT together with the Dmrt genes of P. tepidariarum to identify the different Dmrt genes.

 ## 2. Phylogenetic relationship of *dmrt* paralogs in relationship to the outgroup species